speeduino/wiki.js/Installing_Firmware.md

 #### Optional (But recommended)

-There is an option available for changing the compiler optimization level, which can improve .
+There is an option available for changing the compiler optimisation level, which can improve .
 By default, the IDE uses the -Os compile option, which focuses on producing small binaries.
 As the size of the Speeduino code is not an issue but speed is a consideration, changing this to -O3 produces better results (Approximately 20% faster, with a 40% larger sketch size) To do this, you need to edit the platform.txt file:

 -   Make sure the Arduino IDE isn't running
 -   Open the platform.txt file which is in the following locations: